 What are Lateral Flow Test Kits?

 These kits are ideal for mass testing of people in the healthy population to capture the possibility of the virus before they enter an enclosed environment.
 This is particularly effective for places like schools, nurseries, nursing homes and healthcare premises to protect younger and vulnerable people and reduce the risk of the virus spreading.
+We have seen these become commonplace among friends and workplaces, and even events for allowing large groups to return to somewhat normal life.

 How Do Lateral Flow Test Kits Work?